“Please come in. He is home.”

-Normally sporting an impassive face along with a calm attitude, his son usually comes off as a cold and indifferent child, but after all these years, he could read the boy almost as well as the boy reads books.
+Normally sporting an impassive face along with a calm attitude, his son usually came off as a cold and indifferent child, but after all these years, he could read the boy almost as well as the boy read books.
 A pause in his words, a pitch in his voice, a strange nuance depicting unease, a hesitant answer, a twitch of the eyebrows.

 His son was obviously hiding something, but it did not matter to him.
-The boy will surely tell him whenever he’s ready.
+The boy will surely tell him whenever he was ready.
 Until then, all he can do is be a parent to the child as he had for the past seven years.

-Heading towards the washroom, another smile crept onto his face as he thought about how inseparable his kids were.
+Heading toward the washroom, another smile crept onto his face as he thought about how inseparable his kids were.

 “Anish wanna shtay!”
-She refused, eyeing the rag on the ground.
+And she refused, eyeing the rag on the ground.

 “I thought you were a good girl?
 Good girls listen to their brother’s don’t they?”
-He coaxed with a smile.
+Kaidus coaxed.